alxaux/alxaux-pager/README.md

 # @alxaux/pager
 NPM Module to configure website page properties.

-To add it to your project just type in terminal: `npm i -s @alxaux/pager`.
+To add it to your project just type in terminal: `npm i --save @alxaux/pager`.